mauriciopoppe/blog/site/content/notes/computer-science/system-design/cassandra.md

   amounts of data across multiple commodity servers.

   <br />
-  This article covers key design features of cassandra such as the usage of consistent hashing, the write pattern to a write ahead log and a memtable, the read pattern from the memtable and from sstables, and finally and most important, some examples about data modeling for different types of queries.
+  This article covers key design features of Cassandra, such as the usage of consistent hashing, the write pattern to a write-ahead log and a memtable, the read pattern from the memtable and from SSTables, and, most importantly, some examples of data modeling for different types of queries.
 image: https://upload.wikimedia.org/wikipedia/commons/5/5e/Cassandra_logo.svg
 tags: ["system design", "distributed systems", "databases", "columnar datastore", "memtable", "sstable", "quorum", "data modeling"]
 libraries: ["math"]